-- Cut the apples into ½ inch cubes.
-Toss them in a bowl with the lemon juice and enough water to cover the apples.
+Toss the apple pieces in a bowl with the lemon juice and enough water to cover the apples.
+This will prevent browning.

-- Combine the cooked farro, almonds, craisins, parsley, mozzarella and dill weed.
-Drain the apples and add them as well.
-Drizzle the olive oil and balsamic over the mixture.
-Toss well.
-Season with salt and pepper to taste.
+In a large bowl combine the cooked farro, almonds, dried cranberries, parsley, mozzarella, dill weed, salt and pepper.
+Drain the apples and add them to the bowl.
+Drizzle the olive oil and balsamic over the mixture and toss well.

 Recipe adapted from Serious Eats